akhiljay/Akamai-staging-proxy/README.md

 Tweet at me [here](https://twitter.com/akhiljp_dev)  if you like the extension

 Additional Notes:

+> * If you are trying to use the chrome extension along with the Akamai Sandbox, then forward your hostname of interest to the sandbox by adding the following instruction "www.foo.com=127.0.0.1:9550" where 127.0.0.1 is the host IP address where the sandbox client is running and the port 9550 is the sandbox client port

 > * You can always revert back your Chrome browser's proxy settings by selecting "Use the system's proxy settings" within the google proxy extension